ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 The day wasn’t on me, I went to ask engineers about it, their repopulate script was broken as well.

-Years of transaction data staggeringly snapped, wiped out during a few minutes of my ops.
+Years of inventory data staggeringly snapped and wiped out within a few minutes.
 Developers and test engineers had to recreate items to continue their development.

-I get a sense of how tasteful stateful workloads are in a disastrous way.
+I get a sense of how tasteful stateful workloads are in a catastrophic way.

 ## A bow and arrow

-I delved in where the cluster stored data in the mounted disks.
+I delved in the instance mounted disks hunting where the cluster stored data.
 I ran a directory size command, I didn’t see as if they were demolished with a new cluster state.
 I got to one of the data directories, I found many folders created many years ago.

 That immediately brought an optimism to my face.
 There must be a way to bring them back.
 I just needed to figure out how reconcile these old data with the new cluster state.

-A few days back before I broke the cluster during my tests, I remembered I took disk snapshots of the data node volumes.
+A few days back before I broke the cluster, I remembered I took disk snapshots of the data node volumes.
 This was when the cluster state wasn’t supposed to be corrupted and old indices data were present.

 The next resort we had to save the cluster was our EC2 volume snapshots.